evelinar26/bank-tech-test/README.md

 - Transaction: this class holds the defining elements of each transactions.
 Each of them will have a date (for this one, I've used the JS library 'moment'), type of action, an amount(formatted to have 2 decimals) and, balance;

-- Account: This is the class where the user can interact with the bank.
+- Account: This is the class where the user can interact with the bank account.
 This class has getBalance, deposit, withdraw and printStatement methods, allowing the user to perform all actions as required.

 ## Approach